mahfux090/mahfux090/README.md

 - 👋 Hi, I’m @mahfux090
-- 👀 I’m interested in ...AI
+- 👀 I’m interested in ..Artificial intelligence
 - 🌱 I’m currently learning ...
-CSS,JS
+Java SCript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m collaborate on ... many  Local and Premium Brands
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... \ai
 - ⚡ Fun fact: ...
+I am the Noob

 <!---
 mahfux090/mahfux090 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.